 This has come up in the coptic church albeit very rarely.
-Like homosexuality, the church does not really address the issue of cross-dressing, because it is not a "coptic problem", along with such things as abortion, domestic abuse, and AIDS.
-So what is the church's view of cross-dressing?
+Like homosexuality, the church does not really address the transgender issue, because it is not a "coptic problem", along with such things as abortion, domestic abuse, and AIDS.
+So what is the church's view of being trans?
 In bible studies and youth groups, I've heard coptic clergy say that trying to imitate the gender opposite of what you are is sinful because it is not how God made you.
 Let's take the clergy's opinion out of the equation, the bible makes it pretty clear, as stated in the quote from Deuteronomy, above.

-So how does the church seem to reconcile this with all the crossdressing saints that the church has canonized and recognized over the years?
+So how does the church seem to reconcile this with all the trans saints that the church has canonized and recognized over the years?
 Wait, what?
-Cross-dressing saints?
+Saints who are trans?

 Actually, yes, the Coptic Church has in its Cloud of Witnesses, a bunch of saints who have lived their lives as a gender different than what they were, biologically.
 There are even Coptic Churches named after these saints.
 Most of them are women, who lived lives as men, for survival, or for the mere fact they wanted to be monks themselves.
 Some of them have amazing stories of courage as they attempted such a lifestyle in order to serve God in the best way they saw fit, and moreover, many of their genders were not discovered until after their death.